little-vince/lred/README.md

 LRED
 ====

 LRED (Like, Reblog, Edit, Delete) is a javascript plugin for your Tumblr that adds Like, Reblog, Edit and Delete buttons under each of your posts.
-This may be useful when doing mass post editing, or to avoid having users click into the permalink page in order to like or reblog your post.
+This may be useful when doing mass post editing or to avoid having your visitors click into the permalink page in order to like or reblog your post.

 Screenshots
 -----------